E Komo Mai Kauaʻi Forest Users!

 Kauaʻi’s trails and many of its natural areas are managed by the Kauaʻi Branch of the Department of Land and Natural Resources, Division of Forestry and Wildlife (DLNR DOFAW) on behalf of the public.
 This website is a companion to the statewide Forestry & Wildlife website that provides information specifically for forest users on Kauaʻi.
 Please use the links below to find information on Kauaʻi recreation opportunities and the places, species, and issues with which we work.
 E mālama kākou i ka ‘āina.

-For Kauaʻi hunters: Kauaʻi Forest User information on hunting has moved to the Hunt Kauaʻi page for regular hunting information, and to the Special Hunts page for additional opportunities related to COVID-19, wildlife control, or other special hunts.
+For Kauaʻi hunters: Kauaʻi Forest User information on hunting has moved to the Hunt Kauaʻi page.

 While some of the areas that Forestry & Wildlife manages on Kauaʻi are restricted access in order to protect our at-risk species & ecosystems, many of the lands we manage can be experienced in person through hiking, riding on equestrian or off-highway vehicle trails, camping, or other uses.
 Depending on the area and the activities you plan to engage in, you may need a permit.
 If you’d like to find resources near you, use our web map at the bottom of this page.